mitul227/Youtube-Sentiment-Analysis/README.md

 For downloading the youtube comments youtube comment downloader (https://github.com/egbertbouman/youtube-comment-downloader) is used

+Youtube API has been used for fetching number of likes and dislikes from a video

 Naive Bayes Classifier is used for determining the sentiment here